sie2/pandoc-starter/cheatsheet/README.md

 # cheatsheet

 These starter files can be used for writing up cheatsheets for math or computer science classes.
-The template was modified from
+The template was modified from [Cheatsheet Class].

 [Cheatsheet Class]: https://github.com/kickstartcoding/cheatsheets